Fine Arts Education BA

 After completing foundation art and design courses and fulfilling the university’s general education requirements, you must apply to, and be accepted by, Montclair State University’s Center of Pedagogy.
 Successful candidates then pursue intensive coursework in education and hands-on student teaching experiences.
 A total of 129-147 credits is required to graduate in this major.
 Click the links below to learn more:

-- Curriculum Overview: Fine Arts Major, Fine Arts Education Concentration with Teacher Certification in Art (Preschool-Grade 12) (B.A.) - Undergraduate
+- Curriculum Overview: BA in Fine Arts, Fine Arts Education Concentration with Teacher Certification in Art (Pre-school-Grade 12) (B.A.)-Undergraduate

 - Teacher Education Program Overview